Abstracts

 The Processes of Time

 This ongoing project is based on examining and exploring the effects of time as various processes like rust and the cycles of leaf decay play out.
-The project is exclusively completed on my digital technical camera (GFX Cambo Actus) with mostly traditional large format lenses.
+The project is exclusively completed on my digital technical cameras (Cambo Actus with digital backs) using mostly traditional large format lenses.

 Relics of an Industrial Past